 Tricia Collins Higgins’s research focuses on primary care transformation, health services, safety net systems, quality of care, behavioral health, and maternal and child health.

-Currently, Higgins leads the qualitative research for Mathematica’s evaluation of the Center for Medicare & Medicaid Innovation’s Health Care Innovation Behavioral Health Awards program, intended to deliver better health, improved care, and lower costs to people with serious mental illness or other behavioral health needs enrolled in Medicare, Medicaid, and CHIP.
-She also contributes to the implementation evaluation of the Health Care Innovation Primary Care Redesign Awards, which fund organizations that are implementing compelling new ideas in primary care delivery.
+Currently, Higgins is part of the team evaluating the Center for Medicare & Medicaid Innovation’s (CMMI) Comprehensive Primary Care Plus (CPC+) initiative, a large-scale, multipayer initiative to transform primary care delivery.
+Higgins also led the qualitative research team for Mathematica’s evaluation of CMMI’s Health Care Innovation Behavioral Health Awards program, intended to deliver better health, improved care, and lower costs to people with serious mental illness or other behavioral health needs enrolled in Medicare, Medicaid, and CHIP.
+In addition, she contributed to the implementation evaluation of CMMI’s Health Care Innovation Primary Care Redesign Awards, which funded organizations implementing compelling new ideas in primary care delivery.